pelican-themes/sidecar/README.md

 is enabled Pelican includes the plaintext source files (e.g. Markdown files) of your articles and pages in your site.

-On article and static pages, if `OUTPUT_SOURCES` is enabled, Sidecar inserts a link to the article or page's plain text source file into the HTML `<head>` (using `<link rel="alternate" type="text/plain" href="...">`).

-Source links can also be included in article or page taglines or footers by including `"SOURCE"` in the [`SIDECAR_{ARTICLE|PAGE}_{TAGLINE|FOOTER}_ITEMS`](#footers) settings.
+Source links can be included in article or page taglines or footers by including `"SOURCE"` in the [`SIDECAR_{ARTICLE|PAGE}_{TAGLINE|FOOTER}_ITEMS`](#footers) settings.

+> [!WARNING]
+> This may cause URLs to the plain text versions of your articles to appear in search results!
+> If you have control of your HTTP headers you can add an `X-Robots-Tag: noindex` header to prevent this.
+> Otherwise you might consider not adding these links.

 If you've changed [Pelican's `ARTICLE_SAVE_AS` and `ARTICLE_URL` or `PAGE_SAVE_AS` and `PAGE_URL` settings](https://docs.getpelican.com/en/latest/settings.html#url-settings)
 from the defaults then you need to add `ARTICLE_SOURCE_URL` and